mewfinity06/skyward-lang/README.md

 ## Design Philosophy

-Skyward takes great inspiration from greats like C and Rust.
-I want to create a langauge that works close to the metal--allowing for users to actually interface with the systems that they love to use!
-I believe that speed and effience is key to a good language and it should be ergonomic.
+Skyward draws significant inspiration from established languages like C and Rust, aiming to operate close to the hardware and provide developers with direct access to the systems they value.
+Prioritizing speed and efficiency, Skyward is designed to be both high-performing and ergonomic.

-Langauges like C++ are too bloated for average use.
-Skyward strives to have a small and reliable core library that is easy for anyone to memorize.
-Every user should know what their langauge can do.
+In contrast to languages like C++, which can feel bloated for general use, Skyward is built around a lean and reliable core library that's intuitive and easy to master.
+We believe every developer should have a comprehensive understanding of what their language can accomplish.

-Just becuase Skyward works close to the hardware, doesn't mean that you are limited by little features.
-Skyward is packed with everyday features that modern languages should have.
-Vectors, Matrixes, and different sized Structs barely scratch the surface of what Skyward is capable of.
+Although Skyward operates close to the hardware, it remains feature-rich and versatile.
+Packed with essential modern features, Skyward supports vectors, matrices, and various structured data types, providing a powerful foundation for a broad range of applications.

 ## Usage

 ```bash
 ./skyward <path_to_file>
 ```

+## Features

+### Structs, Enums, Etc

+- C like structs, called Compact
+- Class like structs, called Loose.
+  - Loose Structs' memory isn't all stored in one place.
+A Loose Struct is made up of pointers to memory that is stored in a different place.
+- Rust like Enums, just an extention of Structs.

+### Functions

+- Signed and Unsigned Function calls
+  - Signed functions are just like in any other function!
+    - Signed functions must declare `self` as a parameter
+  - Unsigned functions are specific to Skyward.
+These functions allows the programmer to not be forced to provide a signature.
+    - All unsigned member functions ASSUME `self`

 ## Basic Syntax